sc-eQTLgen-consortium/co-eQTL-meta-analysis/README.md

 location of the chunking file

 As the final step, we need to make sure that our new yaml is the one being used for the co-eQTL mapping pipeline.
 If you modified the original yaml in the repository, you are good to go.
-If you however made a new yaml file, you need to change the top line of the Qtl_Snakemake.smf file, so that it points to your yaml.
-It should be on line 6.
+If you however made a new yaml file, you need to change the top line of the Qtl_Snakemake.file, so that it points to your yaml, or supply that specific yaml with --configfile (recommended).
+Should you wish to change the snakemake, the yaml referred to should be on line 6.

 #### running the co-eQTL mapping pipeline with a job scheduler